NavithuSriyananda/DotNet-WebAPI-Auth/README.md

 11. Token Refresh Mechanism
 	- Project Name: TokenRefresh
 	- Description: Implement a token refresh mechanism for JWT tokens.
 Show how to handle token expiration and refresh tokens to maintain user sessions without requiring re-login.
-12. Secure File Upload API
-	- Project Name: SecureFileUpload
-	- Description: Build a secure file upload API with authentication and authorization.
-Ensure that only authenticated and authorized users can upload and download files.